anormang1992/pyastix/README.md

 - **Relationship Tracking**: Visualize inheritance, imports, and method calls
 - **Search Functionality**: Find specific modules, classes, or methods and focus on them
 - **Customizable Filters**: Toggle visibility of different code elements
+- **Git Diff Integration**: Visualize code changes using `--diff` mode to see what's been modified in your repository

 ## Installation